Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Container Profiler: Overview

-VM-level resource utilization data is obtained from the \texttt{/proc} filesystem.
-For example, user-mode and kernel-mode CPU utilization data is obtained from the \texttt{/proc/stat} file.
-Table~\ref{tab:vmmetric} provides a subset of CPU, disk, and network utilization metrics profiled at the VM/host level.

 \textbf{Container-Level Metrics:} Docker relies on the Linux \texttt{cgroup} and \texttt{namespace} features to facilitate the aggregation of a set of Linux processes together to form a container. \texttt{Cgroups} were originally added to the Linux operating system to provide system administrators with the ability to dynamically control hardware resources for a set of related Linux processes~\cite{cgroups}.
 Linux control groups (\texttt{cgroups}) provide a kernel feature to both limit and monitor total resource utilization of containers.
 Docker leverages \texttt{cgroups} for resource management to restrict hardware access to the underlying host machine to facilitate sharing when multiple containers share the host.
 Linux subsystems such as CPU and memory are attached to a \texttt{cgroup} enabling the ability to control resources of the \texttt{cgroup}.
-Resource utilization of \texttt{cgroup} processes is aggregated for reporting purposes under the \texttt{/sys/fs/cgroup} virtual filesystem and we leverage its availability to obtain container-level metrics. \texttt{Cgroup} files provide aggregated resource utilization statistics describing all of the processes inside a container.
-For example, a container's CPU utilization statistics can be obtained from \texttt{/sys/fs/cgroups/cpuacct/cpuacct.stat} within a container.
+Resource utilization of \texttt{cgroup} processes is aggregated for reporting purposes under the \texttt{/sys/fs/cgroup} virtual filesystem and we leverage this filesystem to obtain container-level metrics in the {\em Container Profiler}. \texttt{Cgroup} files provide aggregated resource utilization statistics describing all of the processes inside a container.
+Container-level metrics are not available from psutil.
+As a profiling example, a container's CPU utilization statistics can be obtained from \texttt{/sys/fs/cgroups/cpuacct/cpuacct.stat}.
 Table~\ref{tab:containermetric} describes a subset of the CPU, disk, and network utilization metrics profiled at the container level by the {\em Container Profiler}.

-\textbf{Process-Level Metrics:} The {\em Container Profiler} also supports profiling the resource utilization for each process running inside a container by referring to processs files under the Linux \texttt{/proc} filesystem.
-For example, the CPU utilization of a process with process ID \texttt{pid} can be retrieved from the file \texttt{/proc/[pid]/stat}.
-The {\em Container Profiler} captures the resource utilization data for each process running in a container.
+\textbf{Process-Level Metrics:} The {\em Container Profiler} also supports profiling the resource utilization for each process running inside a container.
+The {\em Container Profiler} leverages support from the psutil library to capture process level metrics from Linux.
 Table~\ref{tab:processmetric} describes a subset of the process-level metrics collected by the {\em Container Profiler} to profile resource utilization of container processes.